phpro/grumphp/doc/tasks/twigcs.md

 *Default: null*

 By default `.` (current folder) will be used.
+On precommit the path will not be used, changed files will be passed as arguments instead.
 You can specify an alternate location by changing this option.
 If the path doesn't exist or is not accessible an exception will be thrown.

 **severity**